The world is doing a very good job of keeping our kids indoors.

 Link here for further instructions.

-6. Make a Homemade Kite
+6. Make a Tiny Woodland Campfire Tea

 Steps: